 General Biology (Biology 1).
 Throughout the year.
 Credit three hours a term.
 Advised.
 First term prerequisite to the second.
 Not open to students who have had Zoology I and Botany I. If Biology I is taken after Zoology I or Botany I, credit two hours a term.
 Lectures, M W 9 or II.
-Roberts 302.
+Plant Science 233.
 One practice period a week.
-Roberts 301 and 302.
-Students must report at the biology laboratory, Roberts 302, for assignment to laboratory sections at the the time of registration.
-Professor Claasen, Mr. Woodbruff, and assistants.
+Students must report at the biology laboratory, Roberts 302, for assignment to laboratory sections at the time of registration.
+Professor Claassen, Mr. Woodruff, and assistants.